quinngroup/ornet/README.md

 7. Computing distance metrics

 **Outputs**:

-The pipeline will output a directory of the following structure:
+The output will be a directory of the following structure:
 ```
 ├── outputs/
 │   ├── singles/